 These tests may include:

-- Abdominal X-ray.
-This test checks how much stool is in the large intestine.
+Abdominal X-ray.
+This test could give a sense of how much stool is in the large intestine.

 How is encopresis treated?

 Treatment will depend on your child's symptoms, age, and general health.
 It will also

 Removing the impacted stool

 Keeping bowel movements soft so the stool will pass easily

 Retraining the intestine and rectum to gain control over bowel movements